The validation report provides a summary of the outcome of your validation rules, enabling an assessment of your data quality.

 Accessing the report

-After running a pipeline containing validation rules, you can open the validation report by clicking on ‘Validation report’ bar above the run log.
+After running a pipeline containing validation rules, you can open the validation report by clicking a validation result in the Outputs Summary.

 The validation report shows a summary of the results of each validation rule in the pipeline, along with the aggregate results of each validation operation.
 Clicking the info icon next to the rule description allows you to see the expression used to configure the rule.